Academic Awards and Honors

 - Graduates Paul Steffan, Michelle Zheng, and Alex Nunez were selected as WREX’s Top of the Class award winners, designed to recognize students for academic excellence.

-- Current senior Jay Shirodkar outlasted 34 other area students to win the 2012 Rockford Regional Spelling Bee.
+- Graduate Jay Shirodkar outlasted 34 other area students to win the 2012 Rockford Regional Spelling Bee.
 The victory earned Jay a trip event to Washington D.C. to compete in the Scripps National Spelling Bee.

 - Graduates Christina Shields, Luke Miller, and Michelle Zheng were named Rockford Register Star Young American award recipients.
 Honoring outstanding teenagers since 1957, Young Americans is a program designed to recognize students who have excelled academically and demonstrated exemplary character and leadership.